TempeHS/2025SE-Crawf.L-PassManaging/docs/README.md

 ### About:

 Branch `storage` was the biggest sprint that I did.
 There was 86 commits in the [pull request #23](https://github.com/TempeHS/2025SE-Crawf.L-PassManaging/pull/23/commits).
+I tried to automatically encrypt a SQLite3-based template database that is located within the installation folder, if it doesn't exist then it creates a database with the same layout within the Python script.